- Red Hat / CentOS VSFTPD FTP Server Configuration

 log_ftp_protocol=YES

-Above to directives will enable logging of all FTP transactions.
-Lock down users to their home directories:
+Above two directives will enable logging of all FTP transactions.
+To lock down users to their home directories, edit/append directives as follows:

 chroot_local_user=YES